oil-mcut/oil-mcut.github.io/Chapter12.md

 ![png](img/Chapter12/output_20_0.png)

+<a name='Image quilting'></a>

-## Image quilting
+### Image quilting

 The image quilting algorithm is an algorithm used for texture synthesis and transfer in images, described in the SIGGRAPH 2001 paper by Efros and Freeman.
 In this section, we shall touch upon the main idea behind the quilting algorithms for implementing texture synthesis and transfer, and show a couple of results obtained with an implementation of the algorithm.
-The code is left for the reader to implement (refer to https://sandipanweb.wordpress.com/2017/10/24/some-computational-photography-image-quilting-texture-synthesis-with-dynamic-programming-and-texture-transfer-in-python/ for more information).
+The code is left for the reader to implement ([refer to this link](https://sandipanweb.wordpress.com/2017/10/24/some-computational-photography-image-quilting-texture-synthesis-with-dynamic-programming-and-texture-transfer-in-python/) for more information).

+<a name='Texture synthesis'></a>

-##  Texture synthesis
+###  Texture synthesis

 Texture synthesis refers to the creation of a larger texture image from a small sample.
 For texture synthesis, the main idea is to sample patches and lay them down in overlapping patterns, such that the overlapping regions are similar.
 The overlapping regions may not match exactly, which will result in noticeable artifacts around the edges.
 To fix this, we need to compute a path along pixels with similar intensities through the overlapping region, and use this path to select on which overlapping patch to draw each pixel.
 The following shows the output generated by the algorithm for texture synthesis:

 ![png](images/ch-12-7.png)

+<a name='Texture transfer'></a>

 ## Texture transfer
 Texture transfer refers to giving an object the appearance of having the same texture as a sample, while still preserving its basic shape.
 Texture transfer is achieved by encouraging sampled patches to have a similar appearance to a given target image, as well as matching overlapping regions of already sampled patches.
 The following screenshot shows the output generated by the algorithm for texture transfer: